jeffpar/pcjs/software/pcx86/sw/books/graphics_for_the_ibm_pc/index.md

 ### Directory of Graphics for the IBM PC

-     Volume in drive A is PROGRAMS
+     Volume in drive A is GRAPHICS
      Directory of A:\

     02-03    BAS       733  12-07-15   1:09p
     04-01    BAS       784  12-07-15   1:09p
     README   TXT       112  12-07-15   1:09p
             3 file(s)       1629 bytes
-                          359424 bytes free
+                          157696 bytes free